Table of Contents

 Getting Help For a Norco Addiction

 When the signs of addiction are recognized, there are recovery options for individuals seeking treatment.
 The first step in recovery will be detoxification, the period in which the body adjusts to not having the drug any longer.
-Detox will include three stages of withdrawal, with symptoms peaking on days 2 or 3, before beginning to subside.
+Detox will include three stages of withdrawal, with opioid withdrawal symptoms peaking on days 2 or 3, before beginning to subside.

 The stages of withdrawal from Norco begin with symptoms emerging about 6-12 hours after the last dose.
 Early mild flu-like symptoms evolve into more intensified and highly unpleasant symptoms about halfway through the detox process, and then gradually begin to subside.